tomnlittle/react-typescript-cordova/README.md

 > Cordova Typescript React App

-A `simple` :zap: Typescript React App bundled with Cordova to allow you to easily build Apps for Browsers/Android and iOS devices with web development Tools that you know and love.
+A `simple` :zap: Typescript React App bundled with Cordova to allow you to easily build Apps for Browsers/Android and iOS devices with web development tools that you know and love.

 The package uses `create-react-app` and the default configurations that come with that.
 This should make it easy to upgrade to newer versions of react in the future.